 For our national campaign to succeed, it has to be implemented locally, by community leaders and volunteers who are passionate about their region.
 That is why we have an awesome team assembled for each region along the River.
 They come from many different backgrounds, but their enthusiasm and commitment to the River is the same.
-The team will be out and about, up and down the River, recruiting River Citizens, coordinating education events and organizing special River Citizens events to engage people with the River and each other.
+The team will be out and about, up and down the River, recruiting River Citizens, attending education events and organizing special River Citizens events to engage people with the River and each other.
 Please feel free to contact your local Team Member to learn about upcoming events and volunteer opportunities.

 Iowa: Jessica Zimmerman